jundongl/scikit-feature/README.md

 ===============================
 scikit-feature
 ===============================
-Feature selection repository built on scikit-learn (DMML Lab@ASU).
+Feature selection repository scikit-feature in Python (DMML Lab@ASU).

 scikit-feature is an open-source feature selection repository in Python developed at Arizona State University.
 It is built upon one widely used machine learning package scikit-learn and two scientific computing packages Numpy and Scipy.
 Scikit-feature contains more than 40 popular feature selection algorithms, including traditional feature selection algorithms and some structural and streaming feature selection algorithms.